-In 2018, several Sections and Councils* will be accepting abstracts describing quality improvement projects.
+In 2020, several Councils and Sections will be accepting abstracts describing quality improvement projects.
 If you are planning to submit an abstract describing a quality improvement project you have participated in, you may be eligible for 25 American Board of Pediatrics (ABP) Maintenance of Certification (MOC) Part 4 points.

 There will be no fee for obtaining this credit if the author/co-author qualifies through the AAP MOC Portfolio (if they choose to apply directly to the American Board of Pediatrics, there is a $75 application fee).
 This program will only apply to pediatrics and pediatric subspecialties boarded by the American Board of Pediatrics.